ApiLogicServer/Docs/docs/Logic-Why.md

 </details>

-## Solution: Rules are an Executable Design
+## Solution: Rules Are An Executable Design

 API Logic -- unique to API Logic Server -- consists of __Rules, extensible with Python.__